Rube Foster (baseball, born 1888): Career

 Foster's sophomore season in the big leagues was one of his best, in which he pitched in 32 games, while starting in 27 of them.
 He finished with a 14–8 record, and finished second in the American League with a 1.70 ERA.
-Foster was only behind his Boston Red Sox teammate, Dutch Leonard, who posted a 0.96 ERA, which is now considered the modern day all-time single-season record.
+Foster was only behind his Red Sox teammate, Dutch Leonard, who posted a 0.96 ERA, which is now considered the modern day all-time single-season record.